MartijnKooij/AppSpaces/README.md

 This is once again just a PoC based on an idea that popped in my head.
 Whether I will finish this or not is to be seen...

 ## Definitions
+- An App is an identifier to find an app, this can be by title or executable path.
-- A space is an area on the screen.
+- A Space is an area on the screen and all the Apps assigned to it.
-- An AppSpace in an application linked to an app and all its windows.
+    An App can only be placed on a space once.
+- An AppSpace is a collection of Spaces
-- An AppSpace cannot contain any duplicate apps, 1 app can be placed in 1 space only.
+    - An AppSpace cannot contain any duplicate apps, 1 app can be placed in 1 of its spaces only.
 - You can define multiple AppSpaces

 ## Use cases